pedersen/nessiedms/README.txt

     volume has a front page that acts as the ultimate parent page of that volume.

+Better Searching
+    Lucene provides tools to help with making full text searching much more useful.
+It will be integrated in to help users have better search results.

+Theme-ability
+    Nessie Wiki supports using custom themes on a per volume basis.
+An option needs to exist to allow sub-volumes to override the parent volume's theme.

 Security
     Each volume supports its own permissions.
 A person may be an admin in one volume, and a reader in another.
-The entire installation will also support the idea of a super admin, somebody who has the permission to do anything in the installation
+The entire installation will also support the idea of a super admin, somebody who has the permission to do anything in the installation.

-Domain Volumes
-    A given domain can also serve as a pointer for a volume in the installation.
-Furthermore, that volume can be hidden if it is not accessed via that domain name.
-Note that domain, in this case, refers to a DNS domain or subdomain.

-Theme-ability
-    Nessie Wiki supports using custom themes on a per volume basis.
-An option needs to exist to allow sub-volumes to override the parent volume's theme.

-Customizable sub-volume names
-    The default will be volume, part, chapter.
-However, a playwright could use act, scene.
-This customization should be on a per-volume basis, and not be able to be overridden by sub-volumes.

-Automated Phrase Cross-Referencing
-    Some way of automatically linking phrases to useful pages.
-I think that Lucene has some of this built in, but I don't know.
-Using the Fallout wiki idea, the phrase "deadly creature" might link to the Deathclaw page.

-Per Page Plugins
-    This would allow for different page types to be created and rendered, resulting in new uses.
-For instance, a ticket tracker plugin could be made that would allow for tickets to be entered and tracked, along with a custom display.

-Templates
-    Templates for a given page should be able to be defined by the site, by the volume, and by any associated plugins.
-This would allow for easy, consistent formatting for games, or for pictures, etc.

 Scheduled Jobs
     A way to run background jobs on a scheduled basis.
 Volumes should